Pikaleks/Basic-Discord-Bot-Concord/README.md

     * the bot status (online, idle, dnd, invisible)
     * the bot activity type (playing, streaming, listening, watching)
     * the bot activity text

+## Exercice 3 - Ping Pong

+Make a fonction that reply **Pong!** when the bot receive **ping** in a message

+*Bonus* : add the latency of the bot in the reply

+## Exercice 4 - Roles selection

+Make a function that send a button with multiple roles

+When a user click on a role the bot give him the role

+## Bonus

+* Slash commands
+* Embeds
+* Any other feature you want to add